Ridden with anxiety: finding the right medication

 Ridden with anxiety: the abyss that is no health insurance

-Looking back, I wonder how I survived the first 42 years of my life without these tiny pills.
+Looking back, I wonder how I survived the first 42 years of my life, riddled and ridden with anxiety, without these tiny pills.
 How many others endure pointless suffering because of misdiagnoses and social stigma?

 Even well-meaning friends have questioned my meds, saying things like, “You’ve considered natural remedies, right?”
 I have taken thousands of dollars in supplements, herbs, essential oils, homeopathy, smudge, and flower essences.